rwblickhan/astro-rwblickhan.org/src/content/newsletters/not-even-disdain-but-simply-incomprehension.md

 ---

-Recently Sherry and I ran a salon night, in the tradition of Parisian Enlightenment salons[^Note: relationship to Parisian Enlightenment salons tenuous at best; it was mostly just inspiration.], where we asked a bunch of our friends to present on some niche topic of interest.
-To my surprise, ten people (!) signed up to present (plus Sherry and myself), on topics ranging from drugs to pop culture conspiracy theories to the 2008 writer’s strike to women’s health to Costco,[^And almost all of us made powerpoints, too!] and another twenty decided to cram into our apartment to watch the presentations.
+Recently Sherry and I ran a salon night, in the tradition of Parisian Enlightenment salons[^salons], where we asked a bunch of our friends to present on some niche topic of interest.
+To my surprise, ten people (!) signed up to present (plus Sherry and myself), on topics ranging from drugs to pop culture conspiracy theories to the 2008 writer’s strike to women’s health to Costco,[^ppts] and another twenty decided to cram into our apartment to watch the presentations.
 So, a highly recommended event format — it turns out that people love to talk about their favourite topics and other people love to hear about it.

 ---